This post is also available in: Español (Spanish)

 Social media analytics is the method of collecting data from social media websites about a certain brand, product or service, and analyzing the data to make better, more informed business decisions.
 Insights derived from these analyses are often used to judge sentiments around a certain brand or product, and to better advise marketing strategies.

-Only 23.3 percent of marketers are able to qualitatively show the effects of their social media marketing campaigns according to a CMO survey.
+Only 23.3 percent of marketers are able to qualitatively show the effects of their social media marketing campaigns.
 However, 43 percent believe social media has a large impact on their business.

 There is a large amount of information to be found in the social media data collected through analytics.
 Prior to the invention of software and tools for collecting this data, brands would employ market research agencies to perform manual polls of consumers through focus groups or mail correspondence.

 Though that information proved to be very useful, the same information is being posted to social media platforms willingly by customers and is much easier to obtain through a virtual platform.